45TH Annual Guam Island Wide

 B. 250 word Abstract (This is a short summary of the Project)

-C. Statement of the Problem or Rationale (Why is this project important?)
+C. Statement of the Problem or Rationale ( why is this project important? )

 2.)
-Discuss the control group and experimental group, Discuss the variables
+Discuss the control group and experimental group, Discuss the variables.

 3.)
 Include pictures of your experiment and data or table of your data

 4.)
-Include a graph or analysis of the resulting data
+Include a graph or analysis of the resulting data.

-E. Discuss your results conclusion and recommendations
+F. Discuss your results conclusion and recommendations.

 The Project Report should include the following: (No more than 12 pages double spaced, 12pt Times font, captions under pictures or data may be smaller) This gives the student the chance to explain the project in more detail than the poster board alone.
 Grades Kinder through 2 do not have to type their reports.
 It will be important along with the virtual poster in round 1 judging.
+A good rule for teacher is about a page per grade, Grade 1 reports will of course be expected to be less pages than grade 12.

 1. The following should be included on the first page of your report:

-•Your First and Last Name
+• Your First and Last Name

-2. Explain your research problem, rationale, or question being researched.
+2. Explain your research problem, rationale or question being researched

-•Explain what is known or has already been done in your research area.
+• Explain what is known or has already been done in your research area.
 Include a brief review of relevant literature.
 If this is a continuation project, a brief summary of your prior research is appropriate here.
 Be sure to distinguish your previous work from this year’s project.

 3. Explain your methodology and procedures for carrying out your project in detail.

-• Lists of materials unless they are novel or unusual tend to waste space in your report and can be included as you discuss your methodology and pprocedures.
+• What did you do?
+What data did you collect and how did you collect that data?
+Discuss your control group and the variables you tested.
+Lists of materials unless they are novel or unusual tend to waste space in your report and can be included as you discuss your methodology and procedures.

-4.What were the result(s) of your project?
+4. What were the result(s) of your project?

-•Include tables and figures which illustrate your data.
+• Include tables and figures which illustrate your data.

-•Include relevant statistical analysis of the data.
+• Include relevant statistical analysis of the data, use graphs.

-5.What is your interpretation of these results?
+5. What is your interpretation of these results?

-•What do these results mean?
+• What do these results mean?
 Compare your results with theories, published data, commonly held beliefs, and expected results.

-•Discuss possible errors.
+• Discuss possible errors.
 Did any questions or problems arise that you were not expecting?
 How did the data vary between repeated observations of similar events?
 How were results affected by uncontrolled events?

-6.What conclusions did you reach?
+6. What conclusions did you reach?

-•What do these results mean in the context of the literature review and other work being done in your research area?
+• What do these results mean in the context of the literature review and other work being done in your research area?
 How do the results address your research question?
 Do your results support your hypothesis?

-•What application(s) do you see for your work?
+• What application(s) do you see for your work?

-•This section should not exceed one page.
+• This section should not exceed one page.
 Limit your list to the most important references.
-List the references/documentation used which were not of your own creation (i.e., books, journal, articles).
+List the references/documentation used which were not of your own creation (i.e., books, journal articles).
 Use the APA citation format.

 Judging criteria is taken from the criteria used in Hawaii Science and Engineering Fair and the International Science and Engineering Fair it includes: